 - Support other local birthing groups such as Doula Association of Edmonton, Edmonton VBAC Support Association and Alberta Association of Midwives

-3) ASAC is working to increase the number of midwives in Northern Alberta
+3) ASAC is working to improve access to Midwives in Alberta

 - Lobby for midwifery education

 - Political action – rallies, letter writing campaign

 4) ASAC improves birthing conditions for local families

 - Donating birth stools to Lois Hole Hospital